Cindy-Lee Dennis

-Cindy-Lee E. Dennis is a Canadian professor in the Lawrence Bloomberg Faculty of Nursing and the Faculty of Medicine, Department of Psychiatry at the University of Toronto.
-She is also a senior scientist at the Lunenfeld-Tannenbaum Research Institute at Mt Sinai Hospital in Toronto.
+Cindy-Lee E. Dennis is a Canadian professor in the Lawrence Bloomberg Faculty of Nursing and an adjunct professor at the Faculty of Medicine, Department of Psychiatry at the University of Toronto.
+She is a senior scientist at the Lunenfeld-Tannenbaum Research Institute at Sinai Health and holds the Heather Reisman Chair in Perinatal Nursing Research at Mount Sinai Hospital in Toronto.
 She previously held the Women's Health Research Chair at Li Ka Shing Knowledge Institute, St. Michael's Hospital, the Canada Research Chair in Perinatal Community Health at the University of Toronto, and the Shirley Brown Chair in Women's Mental Health at Women's College Hospital.
+She is a fellow of the Canadian Academy of Health Sciences and a recipient of the Marcé Medal awarded by the International Marcé Society for Perinatal Mental Health.
+She is an internationally recognised expert in perinatal mental health and breastfeeding research, and the developer of the breastfeeding self-efficacy concept and theory, as well as the Breastfeeding Self-Efficacy Scale, which has been translated into over 20 languages.
+She is also a leader of large trials in maternal and paternal mental health.

 Early life and education

 Dennis completed her Bachelor of Science in Nursing at the University of Toronto (U of T) in 1991 before enrolling at the University of Western Ontario for her Master's degree.
-Upon graduating in 1995, Dennis returned to U of T for her PhD before joining the University of British Columbia for her postdoctoral fellowship.
+Upon graduating in 1995, Dennis returned to U of T for her PhD before joining the University of British Columbia in 2000 for her postdoctoral fellowship in epidemiology.